OWASP/owasp-summit-2017/_posts/2017-05-05-How-the-Summit-Working-Sessions-will-Work.md

 ---
 layout      : blocks/page-component
 component   : blocks/blog-post.html
-title       : How the Summit's Working Sessions with work and Summit's Scheadule post-date   : May 05 author      : Dinis Cruz
+title       : How the Summit's Working Sessions with work and Summit's Schedule post-date   : May 05 author      : Dinis Cruz
 ---